byjosh/byjosh.github.io/static-site-themes.md

+---
+title: List of static site themes and their previews
+---

-## List of GitHub pages themes and their previews
+## GitHub pages themes and their previews

 As GitHub pages themes are well-known and well supported as static site themes having a list of the themes and their previews seems useful.
 The preview link demos the theme - the repository has the theme and its documentation.